A Distributed Intelligence Architecture for B5G Network Automation

-Research efforts in Self-Organizing Networks (SON) in 5G \cite{rojas2019machine} provides evidence that centralized coordination has the capability to avoid the occurrence of conflicts entirely.
-However, a centralized approach will not be feasible when there exists an inherent high degree of architectural complexity with which these closed loops operate.
-Applications with strict deadlines on optimal management decisions, such as Ultra Reliable Low Latency Communication (URLLC) applications, would be infeasible in a centralized paradigm, as the risk of violating service requirements due to increased signaling overhead and latency would be high \cite{ZSM_005}.
+Existing research efforts, e.g. in Self-Organizing Networks (SON) in 5G \cite{rojas2019machine}, provides evidence that centralized orchestration avoids the issue of conflicts entirely, as a single entity performs the decision-making.
+However, a centralized approach will not be feasible when there exists an inherent high degree of architectural complexity with which these CLs operate.
+E.g. applications with strict deadlines on optimal management decisions, such as Ultra Reliable Low Latency Communication (URLLC), would be infeasible in a centralized paradigm, as the risk of violating service requirements due to increased signaling overhead would be high \cite{ZSM_005}.